We have a highly specialized team with experience across a number of different fields allowing us to offer expert advice across the board.

 Q: What does this mean?

-A: It’s basically another way of saying that you’re free to do anything with your assets in South Africa, if the money doesn’t leave South Africa and it stays under the watchful eye of an authorised dealer.
+A: It’s basically another way of saying that you’re free to do anything with your assets in South Africa, if the money doesn’t leave South Africa and it stays under the watchful eye of an authorized dealer.

 Q: What other reasons would there be for me to financially emigrate from South Africa?